 » 2.8 mi round trip, approx. 600 ft elevation gain

-The Beane Trail is a favorite of 5-year old Lincoln, who enjoys hiking it with his dad Jason (GMC’s Director of Finance).
-It’s also a great option for first time backpackers!
+The Beane Trail comes highly recommended by 5-year old Lincoln, who enjoys hiking it with his dad Jason (GMC’s Director of Finance).
+This is also a great option for first time backpackers!
 From the parking area, walk past the iron gate and follow a farm road through open woods until an intersection where the Beane Trail transitions to a more traditional hiking trail.
 From here, the Beane Trail ascends at a gentle, steady pitch to Birch Glen Shelter.

 From Bristol: Head north on VT-116 N/VT-17 E. At split, turn right on VT-17 E. After 6.9 mi, turn right on Gore Rd.
 After 2.9 mi, turn right on Carse Rd.
 At Moody Rd, take a quick right then quick left to stay on Carse Rd.
 After passing a large farm on your right, park by an iron gate on your left (do not block gate).

 From Waitsfield: Follow VT-17 W up and over Appalachian Gap.
 2.7 mi after height of gap, turn right on Gore Rd.
 After 2.9 mi, turn right on Carse Rd.
 At Moody Rd, take a quick right then quick left to stay on Carse Rd.
 After passing a large farm on your right, park by an iron gate on your left (do not block gate).
 Map it.

 »1.2 mi round trip, approx. < 20 ft elevation gain

 Follow the white blazed Appalachian Trail over a bridge, past a small waterfall, and along the shore of Kent Pond to end at Thundering Brook Rd.
 Return the way you came.